Magic square: Additive-multiplicative magic and semimagic squares

 Additive-multiplicative magic squares and semimagic squares satisfy properties of both ordinary and multiplicative magic squares and semimagic squares, respectively.

-It is unknown if any additive-multiplicative magic squares smaller than 8×8 exist, but it has been proven that no 3×3 or 4×4 additive-multiplicative magic squares and no 3×3 additive-multiplicative semimagic squares exist.
+It is unknown if any additive-multiplicative magic squares smaller than 7×7 exist, but it has been proven that no 3×3 or 4×4 additive-multiplicative magic squares and no 3×3 additive-multiplicative semimagic squares exist.

 Geometric magic squares

 Magic squares may be constructed which contain geometric shapes instead of numbers.
 Such squares, known as geometric magic squares, were invented and named by Lee Sallows in 2001.

 In the example shown the shapes appearing are two dimensional.
-It was Sallows' discovery that all magic squares are geometric, the numbers that appear in numerical magic squares can be interpreted as a shorthand notation which indicates the lengths of straight line segments that are the geometric 'shapes' occurring in the square.
+It is clear that all magic squares are geometric, in that the numbers that appear in numerical magic squares can be interpreted as a shorthand notation which indicates the lengths of straight line segments that are the geometric 'shapes' occurring in the square.
 That is, numerical magic squares are that special case of a geometric magic square using one dimensional shapes.